DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxPolarChart/1 Configuration/commonAxisSettings/label/label.md

 ---
 ---
 ##### shortDescription
-An object defining the [label](/concepts/05%20Widgets/PolarChart/10%20Visual%20Elements/070%20Axis%20Labels.md '/Documentation/Guide/Widgets/PolarChart/Visual_Elements/#Axis_Labels') configuration options that are common for all axes in the **PolarChart** widget.
+An object defining the [label](/concepts/05%20Widgets/PolarChart/10%20Visual%20Elements/070%20Axis%20Labels.md '/Documentation/Guide/Widgets/PolarChart/Visual_Elements/#Axis_Labels') configuration options that are common for all axes in the **PolarChart** UI component.

 ---
 Axis labels represent textual values for [axis ticks](/concepts/05%20Widgets/PolarChart/10%20Visual%20Elements/060%20Axis%20Ticks/01%20Axis%20Ticks.md '/Documentation/Guide/Widgets/PolarChart/Visual_Elements/#Axis_Ticks'), which are not visible by default.
 Use the **label** object's properties to set common label options for all axes simultaneously.